Flooding Drill in Aft Steering Room

-Ensign Daniel Toth, from Middletown, N.J., establishes communication with central control station from a repair locker during a damage control training team drill aboard the Arleigh Burke-class guided-missile destroyer USS John S. McCain (DDG 56).
+Ensign Yibo Wang, from Chula Vista, Calif., charts zone-setting and casualty reports on a damage control plate in a repair locker during a damage control training team drill aboard the Arleigh Burke-class guided-missile destroyer USS John S. McCain (DDG 56).
 McCain is assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Markus Castaneda)

 |Date Taken: